Sim racing: Esports

-Assetto Corsa Competizione
+Console-based tournaments

+Some console racing games have featured major esports events, though they are less common than their computer-based counterparts.
+Two such notable franchises, Gran Turismo and Forza, each have had organized events on their respective platforms.
+Since 2018, Polyphony Digital, developers of the Gran Turismo series, have hosted the Gran Turismo World Series, which was previously sanctioned by the Fédération Internationale de l'Automobile (FIA) from 2018 to 2021.
+Additionally, Gran Turismo also hosted the 'Motorsport' event in both editions of the Olympic Esports Series.
+Turn 10 Studios, the creators of the Forza Motorsport series, organized the Forza Racing Championship between 2016 and 2018 in partnership with ESL.
+Unlike traditional events, however, which typically use a wheel and pedals, Turn 10 Studios had their players use game controllers.

+Officially sanctioned series

+A number of real-world racing series and governing bodies have established officially sanctioned sim racing series across multiple platforms.
+Car manufacturers have also hosted tournaments of their own.

-Many GT racing esports tournaments were featured on Assetto Corsa Competizione utilizing the game's library of Group GT3, SRO GT4, SRO GT2, and one-make sports car content.
-As the officially licensed game of the GT World Challenge, its governing body SRO Motorsports Group previously hosted a number of competitions for the game under SRO Esports, including series for the Intercontinental GT Challenge, GT World Challenge America, GT World Challenge Europe, and GT World Challenge Asia, all sponsored by Mobileye.
-The game was also used for the 2022 FIA Motorsport Games Esports Cup, with all races contested using Group GT3 sports cars.
+Assetto Corsa Competizione previously featured official tournaments hosted by governing body SRO Motorsports Group, utilizing the game's library of officially licensed Group GT3, SRO GT4, SRO GT2, and single-make sports car content.
+These competitions for the game were hosted under SRO Esports, which included esports tournaments for SRO-sanctioned series such as the Intercontinental GT Challenge, GT World Challenge America, GT World Challenge Europe, and GT World Challenge Asia, all sponsored by Mobileye.

-F1 Sim Racing

-F1 Esports, renamed to F1 Sim Racing in 2023, was founded in 2017 and is annually hosted on Formula One's official games during several shows in the late year.
+Formula One has annually hosted F1 Sim Racing since 2017, and is played on Formula One's official games during several shows in the late year.
 They have a current prize fund of $750,000 and all participating teams from the real-life Formula One championship select three drivers to represent them, with two of those drivers participating in select races.
 Jarno Opmeer holds the most titles with three, and Frederik Rasmussen holds the record for the most wins and pole positions.

-Gran Turismo

-Polyphony Digital, developers of the Gran Turismo series, have hosted its premier sim racing esports tournament, the Gran Turismo World Series, since 2018.
-It was previously sanctioned by the Fédération Internationale de l'Automobile from 2018 to 2021.
-Gran Turismo also hosted the 'Motorsport' event in both editions of the Olympic Esports Series, also sanctioned by the FIA.

-iRacing

-iRacing has hosted numerous esports championships since its inception, including official series such as the Porsche TAG Heuer Esports Supercup, World of Outlaws Pro Series, IMSA Esports Global Championship, and the FIA F4 Global Esports Championship. eNASCAR is also hosted on iRacing, including its premier championship, the eNASCAR Coca-Cola iRacing Series, which comes with a purse of $500,000, with $100,000 awarded to the champion.
-The game also played host to the eNASCAR iRacing Pro Invitational Series and the IndyCar iRacing Challenge during the COVID-19 pandemic which featured real-world drivers from their respective series.
+iRacing currently hosts numerous esports championships on its platform, including official series presented by major car manufacturers and governing bodies such as the Porsche TAG Heuer Esports Supercup, World of Outlaws Pro Series, IMSA Esports Global Championship, and the FIA F4 Global Esports Championship. eNASCAR is also hosted on iRacing, including its premier championship, the eNASCAR Coca-Cola iRacing Series, which comes with a purse of $500,000, with $100,000 awarded to the champion.

-Rennsport

-In 2023, German esports organizer ESL announced a new sim racing competition in collaboration with the new sim racing platform Rennsport.
-Known as ESL R1, the championship consisted of 2 separate seasons in 2023, offering a total prize of €500,000.
-A number of high-profile esports organizations competed in the inaugural season, including G2 Esports, Heroic, FaZe Clan, Mouz, and Furia Esports.